-Convenience stores, grocery stores, and other retailers have long been aware of this problem, and myriad potential solutions have cropped up over the years, from self-checkout, to Amazon Go’s cashierless checkout, Whole Foods’ screen-based line optimization for checkout, and Benefit Cosmetics’ makeup vending machines.
+Convenience stores, grocery stores, and other retailers have long been aware of this problem.
+Myriad potential solutions have cropped up over the years.
+These include self-checkout, Amazon Go’s cashierless checkout, Whole Foods’ screen-based line optimization for checkout, and Benefit Cosmetics’ makeup vending machines.
 Despite these experiments, however, checkout lines have persisted.

-Now, however, companies are using mobile self-checkout, facial recognition technology, IoT, and RFID to build entirely new checkout processes — ones that don’t require lines, ID checks, or even kiosks.
+Now, however, companies are using mobile self-checkout, facial recognition technology, IoT, and RFID to build entirely new checkout processes.
+These new ones that don’t require checkout lines, ID checks, or even kiosks.

 Amazon Go and Hema Supermarkets Aren’t the Only Players: How Startups Are Helping Legacy Retailers

-Additionally, many legacy supermarkets have taken the half-step toward autonomous checkout of mobile checkout.
-In this model, shoppers scan items and pay on their phones instead of going through the checkout payment process, which significantly expedites things.
+Many legacy supermarkets have taken the half-step toward autonomous checkout of mobile checkout.
+In this model, shoppers scan items and pay on their phones instead of going through the checkout payment process.
 7-Eleven and Walgreens began testing out mobile self-checkouts, while Sam’s Club was a pioneer in the space and launched its Scan & Go system several years ago.
-Moltin, a digital commerce developer, recently unveiled its In-Store Self Checkout, which turns shoppers’ smartphones into a POS without requiring them to download an app.
+Moltin, a digital commerce developer, recently unveiled its In-Store Self Checkout.
+This service turns shoppers’ smartphones into a POS without requiring them to download an app.
 Numerous other small companies and startups, including MishiPay and Skip are developing similar systems.

 Additionally, some retailers are leveraging new technologies to make self-checkout more seamless.
-FamilyMart convenience store in Japan, for instance, recently unveiled self-checkouts that use facial recognition for payment and RFID tags to scan items.
-Customers register their photo and credit card information with the store, and then are able to checkout without individually scanning items or spending time on payment.
+FamilyMart convenience store in Japan, for instance, recently unveiled self-checkouts.
+They use facial recognition for payment and RFID tags to scan items.
+Customers register their photo and credit card information with the store.
+They then are able to checkout without individually scanning items or spending time on payment.
 Taking a different approach, a company called Caper Labs has teamed up with two NYC grocery chains to turn grocery carts into smart checkout tools.
 Shoppers scan each item as they drop it into the card, and then swipe a credit card when they’re done, without having to wait for a physical kiosk or cashier.

 That said, the systems are not without their issues.
 Earlier this year, Walmart canceled its Scan & Go system because of incredibly high theft rates.
 A Walmart executive reportedly joked “We’re just going to call the program ‘go’ because the customers can’t seem to ‘scan’ anything.”